 Two years ago, my kids got a Roth IRA to jump-start their retirement savings.
 It was a little aggressive for a 5 and 6-year old, but I wanted to start them early.
 By starting now, they’ve got the most valuable thing on their side – time.

 It can be difficult to get a kid a Roth IRA.
 On one hand, you have the IRS with the annoying rule that the kids have to have earned income to put into an IRA.
 On the other hand, you have pesky labor laws that limit the work a kid can do.
 It’s a shame that my baby modeling idea never took off.
 I also don’t see people lining up to purchase their wonderful Pokemon art creations.

 So how do they earn this money to comply with the IRS demands for funding a Roth IRA?
 I pay them to help with my dog sitting business on Rover.com.
 In non-COVID years, I can make around $15,000 a year, which is a nice side hustle while I’m freelancing from home and writing this blog.

-I’ve been doing this for three and a half years now, so the kids have grown up with a couple of extra dogs around.
-They’ve become naturally curious about feeding dogs.
-They love to play fetch with the dogs.
-Recently, we’ve introduced them to picking up the dog droppings.
-It’s a chore that their peers do for allowance.
-However, for the family dog sitting business it’s a core part of the job.
+I’ve been dog sitting for five and a half years now, so the kids have grown up with a couple of extra dogs around.
+They’ve become naturally curious about feeding dogs and they love to play fetch with them.
+We’ve taught them how to pick up the dog droppings, but that’s not something they like.
+Some of their peers do the chore for allowance.
+However, for the family dog sitting business, it’s a core aspect of the job.

 When you crunch those numbers, it gives them a real post-inflation gain of 7x their money.
 Theoretically, if they could earn the $6000 Roth IRA limit, they’d set themselves up with $42,000 in retirement.
 Of course, that would be an extreme amount of dog care and that wouldn’t be reasonable.